• Skip to primary navigation

 pouring dressing over cucumber tomato salad

 I am NOT a fan of salads.
-They aren’t the first thing I think about when building curves.
+They aren’t the first thing I think about in regards to vegan weight gain.
 But, salads can be very healthy for one’s health.

-The trick is to bulk them up with calorie-dense foods and plant-based protein and this cucumber chickpea tomato salad has all both of those components.
+The trick is to bulk them up with calorie-dense foods (typically high fat foods) and plant-based protein.
+This Mediterranean inspired cucumber chickpea tomato salad has both of those components.

 What Makes this Salad Curve Building Friendly?